JoseRoca/AfxNova/docs/RichEdit /CTextDocument2 Class.md

 ```
 FUNCTION CTextDocument2.GetPreferredFont (BYVAL cp AS LONG, BYVAL CodePage AS LONG, _
-   BYVAL Options AS LONG, BYVAL curCodepage AS LONG, BYVAL curFontSize AS LONG, BYVAL pbstr AS BSTR PTR, _
+   BYVAL Options AS LONG, BYVAL curCodepage AS LONG, BYVAL curFontSize AS LONG, BYREF dwsFontName AS DWSTRING, _
    BYVAL pPitchAndFamily AS LONG PTR, BYVAL pNewFontSize AS LONG PTR) AS HRESULT
 ```